-The authors of Chapter 7 are thankful to Ahmed Elgamal, C. R. Hutt, Dieter Mayer-Rosa, Jamison Steidl,Rod Stewart and Peter Zweifel, for their reviews and suggestions which have helped to improve the original text The non-native English-American contributors to this Chapter owe particular thanks to Rod Stewart for his careful English proof-reading of the whole text.
-W. Hanka, author of section 7.4.4, also thanks M. Brunner for many excellent ideas and carrying out the shielding experiments and K.-H. Jaeckel for very fruitful discussions around this topic.
+The authors of Chapter 7 are thankful to Ahmed Elgamal, C. R. Hutt, Dieter Mayer-Rosa, Jamison Steidl, Rod Stewart and Peter Zweifel, for their reviews and suggestions which have helped to improve the original text.
+The non-native English-American contributors to this Chapter owe particular thanks to Rod Stewart for his careful English proof-reading of the sub-chapters 7.1 to 7.4.
+W. Hanka, author of section 7.4.4, also thanks M. Brunner (†) for many excellent ideas and carrying out the shielding experiments and K.-H. Jaeckel for very fruitful discussions around this topic.